IonutParau/glue_lang/DOCS.md

 # The standard library

-A set of external functions that you can use to make your program work.
+A set of external functions and macros that you can use to make your program work.

 ## print